 A lot of the time, these are the culprits.
 Sulfates in shampoos are notorious for leaving the scalp dry and itchy.
 So, don’t get drawn in by the nice packaging of shampoos.
 Make sure to read the ingredients at the back.

-Now your hands might itch (pardon the pun) to scratch the itch; it can end up worsening the symptoms.
-Avoid doing that.
 Stop using the product with the allergen, and the symptoms of contact dermatitis may clear on their own in a month.
 Regardless, make sure to consult a medical professional.

 Washing Hair Too Frequently